The Great Passage (TV series)

 The Great Passage (舟を編む, Fune o Amu) is a 2016 Japanese anime television series animated by Zexcs, adapted from the novel written by Shion Miura.
 The series was directed by Toshimasa Kuroyanagi and written by Takuya Satō, featuring original character designs by Haruko Kumota, adapted character designs by Hiroyuki Aoyama and music by Yoshihiro Ike.
-The anime aired between October 14, 2016 and December 23, 2016 on Fuji TV's Noitamina block.
+The anime aired between October and December 2016 on Fuji TV's Noitamina block.
+A live-action television drama adaptation aired from February to April 2024.

 Plot

 The publication of a new dictionary called The Great Passage is being constructed.
-Mitsuya Majime, originally from publisher Genbu Publishing's sales department, has been recruited by the retiring editor of the dictionary department Kouhei Araki to succeed him due to his love and dedication to reading.
-The dictionary department is known internally as the "money-eating insect" (loss making), but Mitsuya uses his perseverance and attachment to the words in order to become a great editor.
+Mitsuya Majime, originally from publisher Genbu Publishing's sales department, has been recruited by the retiring editor of the dictionary department Kouhei Araki, to succeed him due to his love and dedication to reading.
+The dictionary department is known internally as the "money-eating insect" (loss making), but Mitsuya uses his perseverance and attachment to the words to become a great editor.